Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 This document will walk you through setting up your own private instance of TraceBase for the private use of an entire metabolomics lab that does tracing experiments.
 This document is for installation and configuration only.
 Maintaining a TraceBase instance (e.g. loading data) is covered in MAINTENANCE.md.
-For a local development version of TraceBase installed on a workstation (if you want to try it out before going through this for rigorous setup), see out `CONTRIBUTING.md` document.
+For a local development version of TraceBase installed on a workstation (if you want to try it out before going through this for rigorous setup), see our `CONTRIBUTING.md` document.
 <!-- TODO: Create MAINTENANCE.md -->
 ### Target Audience